ucsf-deb/BP-MSEP/README.md

 MSEP Simulation

 This simulates the performance of a mixed logistic model with weighted predictors to get $z_{\tt BP}$.
-We use numerical integration to evaluate the predictor given a simulated set of $Y$ data.
+We use numerical integration to evaluate the predictor given a simulated set of $Y$ data. `bigsum()` is the top-level call; it's in `evaluator.jl`.

 `dev`ed the `MixedModels` package to see what it does.
 It will be under `~/.julia/dev/`.
 Added `DataFrames`